 Penelope Lane circular logo in blue.

-My signature Whole Strength method
+I’d like to introduce my signature Whole Strength method

 Penelope Lane, clinical psychologist, mindfulness teacher & ageing coach, sitting on a yellow chair outdoors in a garden, wearing a floral light green dress.